MCP: The Missing Layer Between Your App and the AI

 “Summarize today’s journal entry.”

-• Tracks recurring themes (e.g. work anxiety, motivation dips)
+- Recurring themes (e.g. burnout, motivation dips)

 Instead of: